-Revenues were nominal in the second quarter of 2022, a decrease of \$11.8 million, or 100 percent, from the second quarter of 2021.
-Cost of goods sold was zero in the second quarter of 2022, a decrease of \$11.5 million, or 100 percent, from the second quarter of 2021.
-Gross profit was nominal, constituting 100 percent of revenue, in the second quarter of 2022, compared to \$0.4 million, or 3 percent of revenue, in the second quarter of 2021.
-The decreases in revenue, cost of goods sold, and gross profit were driven by the late 2021 completion of the wind-down of the Company's soybean product line.
-Revenue in the second quarter of 2022 was primarily associated with the Company's agreement with a large food ingredient manufacturer to develop a palm oil alternative.
+Revenues were nominal in the third quarter of 2022, a decrease of \$7.7 million, or 99 percent, from the third quarter of 2021.
+Cost of goods sold was zero in the third quarter of 2022, a decrease of \$8.3 million, or 100 percent, from the third quarter of 2021.
+Gross profit was nominal, constituting 100 percent of revenue, in the third quarter of 2022, compared to negative \$0.5 million, or negative 7 percent of revenue, in the third quarter of 2021.
+The decreases in revenue and cost of goods sold and improvement in gross profit were driven by the late 2021 completion of the wind-down of the Company's soybean product line and transition of the Company's focus to synthetic biology, which remains an early stage field and has not yet generated significant revenue.
+Revenue in the third quarter of 2022 was primarily associated with the Company's agreement with a large food ingredient manufacturer to develop a palm oil alternative.